josemiguelmolinam/veterinary_clinic_patient_tracking_application/README.md

 # citas_veterinaria_react #
-Deployment of a veterinary clinic appointment project using React, TailwindCSS, Vite and more
+Deployment of a veterinary clinic appointment project using React, TailwindCSS, Vite and more.